BertoPolo/capstone-interface/IMPROVEMENTS.md

 - implement remove cats and Mcats
 - improve pages changing. removing functions to set true/false and reseting when go back
 - FE routes
-- Responsive login= in sm screen see with other classes
-- Resp.
+- Responsive.
 Card payment
-- Resp. /resume
+- Responsive. /resume
-- improve styling ,remove default stuff ( like colors )
+- styling problem with new spinners Login,createUser, add "waiting .." => put the spinner in a emergent window?
+- add "token required" to swagger and finish it
+- fix not displaying toasters